krahets/hello-algo/en/docs/chapter_dynamic_programming/unbounded_knapsack_problem.md

-# Unbounded knapsack problem
+# Unbounded Knapsack Problem

 In this section, we first solve another common knapsack problem: the unbounded knapsack, and then explore a special case of it: the coin change problem.

-## Unbounded knapsack problem
+## Unbounded Knapsack Problem

 !!! question